Latest Allo (RWA) News Update

 TLDR

-Allo’s recent updates focus on user experience and ecosystem growth.
+Allo's recent codebase updates focus on enhancing user experience and platform performance.

-1. Website Performance Upgrade (July 2025) – Optimized speed and interface for smoother navigation.
+1. Website Performance Upgrade (July 2025) – Optimized speed and UI for smoother navigation.

 Deep Dive